About me

 Xutong Liu, Xiangxiang Dai, Xuchuang Wang, Mohammad Hajiesmaili, John C.S.
 Lui.

-Accepted in the ACM International Conference on Measurement and Modeling of Computer Systems (SIGMETRICS), 2025.
+The ACM International Conference on Measurement and Modeling of Computer Systems (SIGMETRICS), 2025.

-[arXiv][ICML ‘24] Combinatorial Multivariant Multi-Armed Bandits with Applications to Episodic Reinforcement Learning and Beyond
+[arXiv] [code] [slides][ICML β24] Combinatorial Multivariant Multi-Armed Bandits with Applications to Episodic Reinforcement Learning and Beyond

 Xutong Liu, Siwei Wang, Jinhang Zuo, Han Zhong, Xuchuang Wang, Zhiyong Wang, Shuai Li, Mohammad Hajiesmaili, John C.S.
 Lui, and Wei Chen.

-Forty-first International Conference on Machine Learning (ICML), 2024.
+The 41st International Conference on Machine Learning (ICML), 2024.

-[arXiv] [poster] [Slides] (By Prof. Shuai Li)[NeurIPS ‘22] Batch-Size Independent Regret Bounds for Combinatorial Semi-Bandits with Probabilistically Triggered Arms or Independent Arms
+[arXiv] [poster] [slides] (By Prof. Shuai Li)[NeurIPS β22] Batch-Size Independent Regret Bounds for Combinatorial Semi-Bandits with Probabilistically Triggered Arms or Independent Arms

 Xutong Liu, Jinhang Zuo, Siwei Wang, Carlee Joe-Wong, John C.S.
 Lui, Wei Chen.

-Thirty-sixth Conference on Neural Information Processing Systems (NeurIPS), 2022.
+The 36th Conference on Neural Information Processing Systems (NeurIPS), 2022.

-[arXiv] [paper] [slides] [poster][UAI ‘22] Federated Online Clustering of Bandits
+[arXiv] [paper] [slides] [poster][UAI β22] Federated Online Clustering of Bandits

 Xutong Liu, Haoru Zhao, Tong Yu, Shuai Li, John C.S.
 Lui.